grace-maarten/platform-engineering-101/README.md

 alias oc="$(pwd)/oc"
 ```

+_Note: When interacting with an OpenShift cluster, you can make use of the OpenShift CLI._
+_Command line tools can be found by logging in to an OpenShift cluster, clicking the
+question mark button in the top right corner and selecting the tool you want to download.
+In case you don't want to configure your local machine, you can make use of Red Hat Dev Spaces._

 <a id="Step_1.2"></a>

 ### 1.2 Clone excerise manifest files for this workshop
-Next to that, clone the exercise manifest files into this repository too (i.e., will be used later on in this workshop):
+Next to that, clone the exercise manifest files into this repository too.
+These will be used later on in this workshop.

 ```shell
 mkdir training-exercises